netgroup/Mantoo-scripts-and-readme/OSHI-VM-README.txt

 Please refer to the OSHI Home Page for further information.

-Readme version: 2015-09-24
+Readme version: 2015-10-16
 The updated version of this readme is available at http://netgroup.uniroma2.it/twiki/bin/view/Oshi/ReadMe

 #########################################################################################################
 #TABLE OF CONTENT OF THIS README
 #########################################################################################################

 0. Introduction
+0.1 Release notes
 1. Local execution of the Topology3D (Web GUI) and local deployment of topologies over mininet
 2. Emulation example #1 - Deployment of a PW (PseudoWire) and a VLL (IP Virtual Leased Line)
 3. Emulation example #2 - Deployment of Virtual Switches

 ##########################################################################################
 ### 0. Introduction